cpu/vexation/site/content/blog/delta-offset/index.md

 # Recap

-At the end of the <a href="/pe-infector-basics">last post</a> I completed [`minijector`](https://github.com/cpu/vexation/tree/cpu-pijector-wip/minijector), a PE executable file infector virus that can add its code to `.exe` files found in the same directory by adding a new section to the infected target.
+At the end of the <a href="/pe-infector-basics">last post</a> I completed [`minijector`](https://github.com/cpu/vexation/tree/cpu-pijector-wip/minijector), a PE executable file infector virus that can add its code to `.exe` files found in the same directory by adding a new section to the to-be-infected target.
 There are a handful of shortcomings that prevent `minijector` from being a real functional virus.
 To recap, the virus code quickly falls apart for generations after 0:

 1. The virus code relies on a data section that isn't copied into the infected program.
 Variable references will all be broken.